Wait a Minute (Just a Touch)

-"Wait a Minute (Just a Touch)" is the lead single from British singer/rapper Estelle's second album Shine.
+"Wait a Minute (Just a Touch)" is the lead single from British singer and rapper Estelle's second album Shine (2007).

-The single was produced by, and features, The Black Eyed Peas member will.i.am.
+The single features vocals from The Black Eyed Peas lead performer will.i.am, who also produced the record.
 It was made available for download on 19 November 2007 and then released physically a week later, on 26 November 2007. and the album's release is in February.
 It samples Screamin' Jay Hawkins' "I Put a Spell on You".
 The song was released in the UK only.

 Music video

 On 26 October 2007 the video premiered on AOL music.
 The video features John Legend.
 The video starts with Estelle walking down the street whilst at the club a bouncer (John Legend) is stopping people from going in the club.
 Estelle walks into the club containing artwork from artist Jon Coffelt and gets a smile from John.
 She dances with her man.
 Whilst we see them in the night club shots of Estelle sitting on some steps are shown.
 At the end the man and Estelle go home but the man only got a kiss from Estelle even though he expected to get more.
 The video was released onto UK iTunes.